 Join Westlock Independence Network (WIN) and make a difference in the lives of people with all kinds of abilities.
 Earn competitive wages and benefits at one of Westlock’s most respected social agencies.
-WIN is not currently recruiting, however we will accept resumes for future positions.
+WIN is currently recruiting to casual positions.
+Could turn into full or part time.

 The Community Disability Services Worker is a direct care community disability services role.
 The priority is to support and facilitate the development of skills and competencies that will assist adults and children with disabilities to pursue and fulfill their goals and aspirations.